urbit/urbit/pkg/hs/urbit-uruk/skew.md

 jets for common control flow combinators like the Turner combinators help a bit.
-But the main speedup is that SKEW is neither doing multiple layers of indirect pointer chasing to find the target of a function call, nor is it allocating on every function call!
+But the main speedup is that SKEW is neither doing multiple layers of indirect pointer chasing to find the target of a function call, nor is it allocating multiple times on every function call!
 In SKEW, function dispatch is either a direct jump (in the case of calling a jet) or a single indirect pointer jump (all other cases).

 Urbit has a history of using the [Ackerman function][ackerman] in its documentation.
 Let's benchmark it on both systems, as this is a more direct